fxboxed/eugo/content/europe/best-spots/_index.md

 > Malta's strategic location in the Mediterranean has made it a crossroads of civilizations for thousands of years.
 This rich history is reflected in its architecture, cuisine, and culture, making it a truly unique destination.

-Don't forget to check out the [top attractions](https://www.tripadvisor.com/Attractions-g190311-Activities-Malta.html) while you're there.
-You'll find that _Malta_ is a place that stays with you long after you've left.

 ## 25\.
 Kraków and more

 Okay, so you've made it this far, and you're probably thinking, "What else could Europe possibly offer?"
 Well, let me tell you, there's always more to discover!
 We're going to wrap things up with a gem in [Poland](/poland) and a reminder that the adventure never really ends.

-[Kraków is _the_ Polish city](/poland/cities/krakow), a place brimming with legends of dragons and kings.
+[Kraków is _a_ Polish city](/poland/cities/krakow), a place brimming with legends of dragons and kings.
 Where else can you find a fairy-tale castle, Europe’s largest medieval market square, and Jagiellonian University – one of Europe’s oldest centers of learning – all alongside museums and galleries displaying priceless art?
 It's a city that effortlessly blends history with a vibrant modern culture.
 You'll find a high density of bars and clubs, cuisines from all over the globe, cellar bars with live jazz, and beer gardens pouring local brews.
 The architecture is amazing, with Romanesque, Gothic, Renaissance, baroque, and art nouveau styles all represented. **Kraków is a city that survived WWII largely intact, making it a unique place to explore.**

 > Don't just stick to the main tourist spots.
 Get lost in the side streets, try the local food, and talk to the people.
 You'll find that the real magic of Europe lies in the unexpected moments and the connections you make along the way.